List of Ugly Betty characters: Christina McKinney

 Christina McKinney, played by Ashley Jensen, was the first person to befriend Betty when she arrived at Mode; with her knack for office gossip, she revealed to Betty about the true circumstances that led to Betty's hiring as Daniel's assistant.
+Christina is something of a social rebel, openly defying and even mocking the absurd beauty standards that Mode supports; in spite of this, no one dares fire her because she is the only one who has full knowledge of the magazine's inventory of ultra-chic designer clothes and seems to be the only seamstress capable of altering said clothes to fit whatever model or editor needs them at any given time.
 Despite her lack of trust in "the bitches at Mode" and especially Wilhelmina, she often became a willing pawn in Wilhelmina's schemes: as an aspiring fashion designer, Christina agreed to deliver evidence that would implicate Bradford Meade for the murder of Fey Sommers; in exchange Wilhelmina featured Christina's designs in the Mode fashion show.
 Christina admitted that she emigrated from Scotland five years prior to the first season, after abandoning her alcoholic husband Stuart.
 Stuart would later track Christina down at Mode, where he revealed he had severe liver damage and only had a few months to live, unless he secured the funds for an experimental treatment.
 Christina promised to get the money, but after her initial attempts failed, she reluctantly accepted Wilhelmina's offer in exchange to serve as the surrogate mother for Wilhelmina and Bradford Meade's child.
 She later gave birth to the baby (actually her own) during Fashion Week 2009.
 She eventually leaves with the baby and Stuart to go back to Scotland.
 She became a famous fashion designer in London and introduces Betty to Mr. Dunne who is a publisher and was last seen in Hilda's bachelorette party.